charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ---

 I'm a newcomer to Modern.
 A few months ago, I would have called <a class="card">Death's Shadow</a> a bulk rare.
-But then a friend lent me a deck, took me to a PPTQ, and I came away with an invite to the regional qualifier in November.
+But then Matthias[^0] lent me a deck, took me to a PPTQ, and I came away with an invite to the regional qualifier in November.
 So now I'm putting (probably too little) time into learning the format, and (probably too much) time into tweaking my decklist.

+[^0]: Matthias Hunt, of of [Amulet Bloom](http://www.starcitygames.com/article/28042_Amulet-Combo-Primer.html) notoriety.

 The deck is [Titan Breach](https://www.mtggoldfish.com/deck/757022#paper), a less-played cousin of [Titan Shift](https://www.mtggoldfish.com/archetype/modern-titan-shift#paper).
 A good draw plays out about like this: